Figure Mandatory Modules: Courses and classes for the "Mandatory Modules".

 Written exam (90 – 120 min) at the end of the block course.; graded;

-P 4 Main Topic Biochemistry II – Seminar and Colloquium
+P 4 Main Topic Biochemistry – Seminar and Colloquium

-P 4 Main Topic Biochemistry II – Seminar and Colloquium (6 ECTS Points)
+P 4 Main Topic Biochemistry – Seminar and Colloquium (6 ECTS Points)

 P 4.1 Subject-specific seminar in Biochemistry